DataDog/hiring-engineers/answers.md

 # Environment Setup

-To complete this challenge I'm using a laptop with running on Mac OS 10.12 Sierra.
+To complete this challenge I'm using a laptop running on Mac OS 10.12 Sierra.

 We need to:
 - Install *Virtualbox* (to manage Virtual Machines),